Body of missing Missouri doctor found in northwest Arkansas, family says

 (KOLR) – The body of Dr. John Forsyth, a Missouri ER doctor who went missing last week, has been found in northwest Arkansas, his family told Nexstar’s KOLR Tuesday night.

-The Benton County Sheriff’s Department said an investigation is ongoing, but the body is believed to be that of Forsyth’s pending an autopsy and final identification.
+The Benton County Sheriff’s Department said an investigation is ongoing, but the body is believed to be Forsyth’s pending an autopsy and final identification.

 Forsyth vanished over a week ago.
 He was last seen at 7 a.m. on Sunday, May 21, before failing to show up for work at Mercy Hospital in Cassville, Missouri.
 His vehicle was later located at the Cassville Aquatic Center.